 Domestic Violence Prevention Enhancement and Leadership Through Alliances (DELTA) Impact Program

-The CDC’s Domestic Violence Prevention Enhancement and Leadership Through Alliances (DELTA) Impact program funds state domestic violence coalitions to implement strategies and approaches designed to prevent intimate partner violence while also funding local communities to do the same.
+The CDC’s DELTA Impact program funds state domestic violence coalitions to implement strategies and approaches designed to prevent intimate partner violence from happening in the first place, while also funding local communities to do the same.
 The purpose of DELTA Impact is to decrease risk factors in communities that may lead to intimate partner violence and to increase protective factors that prevent it.
 Funded state domestic violence coalitions and their local Coordinated Community Response Teams affect these factors by implementing programs and policies.
-Learn more from the CDC here.
+(Learn more from the CDC here.)
+This initiative is vital to break the cycle of violence.